run-llama/llama_deploy/docs/docs/module_guides/llama_deploy/10_getting_started.md

 services:
   echo_workflow:
     name: Echo Workflow
-    # We tell Llama Deploy where to look for our workflow
+    # We tell LlamaDeploy where to look for our workflow
     source:
-      # In this case, we instruct Llama Deploy to look in the local filesystem
+      # In this case, we instruct LlamaDeploy to look in the local filesystem
       type: local
       # The path in the local filesystem where to look.
 This assumes there's an src folder in the
       # current working directory containing the file workflow.py we created previously